This post may contain affiliate links. Please see our disclosure policy.

 Why You’ll Love These Banana Applesauce Muffins

-This recipe came out of baby banana muffins I was making for my son.
-With his, I completely left out the sugar, but I really wanted to make a version adults would like just as much as kids.
-Enter this perfect combination that’s just the right balance.
+• Family friendly – This recipe came out of baby banana muffins I was making for my son.
+For his, I completely left out the sugar, but I really wanted to make a version adults would like just as much as kids.

-• Olive oil provides a great flavor and lots of health benefits, and combined with butter it creates the perfect flavor and texture.
+• Sweet and savory flavor – Olive oil is used instead of seed oils in this muffin recipe.
+Combined with butter, it creates the perfect flavor and texture.
 Butter adds that savory flavor, and cutting with the oil makes the texture light and fluffy.
-Both of these were also included in a study that showed a reduction of migraine days in patients.

 Ingredients for banana apple muffins.